JPro-one/JPro-Documentation/README.md

   -------------------|---------------|----------------------
   href               |               |The URL of the application to be started.
 It is either the URL of the App's websocket connection `"wss://yourServer.com/app/myAppName"`, or it's the relative URL `"/app/myAppName"`. loader             |               |Defines whether or not to activate the loading animation for this JPro-app.
-Valid values are: `"default"` `"none"` fullscreen         | "false"       |When true, the JPro app is resized to the entire page.
+Valid values are: `"default"` `"none"` loaderURL          |               |Defines a gif file which can be used to replace the standard loader. fullscreen         | "false"       |When true, the JPro app is resized to the entire page.
 It also **sets autofocus** to true. readonly           | "false"       |When true, the user can NOT do any data authoring to the scene. disableShadows     | "false"       |Disables all shadows in the JPro-renderer.
 This might be useful, for rendering performance reasons.